On this page, you’ll learn practical ways to manage your persistent pelvic pain.

 If you are having a good day, don’t be tempted to overdo it.

-It can be helpful to work with a physiotherapist or exercise physiologist while you are learning how to pace yourself.
-If you fear that movement will make your pain worse, talk to your physiotherapist or a psychologist or counsellor.
+It can be helpful to work with a pelvic floor physiotherapist or exercise physiologist while you are learning how to pace yourself.

-Persistent pelvic pain can affect your emotional wellbeing.
-It can cause stress, anxiety, depression, problems with your sleep, sexual dysfunction and strained relationships.
-You can talk to a counsellor or psychologist about ways to look after your emotional health and manage pain.
-And you can try different strategies to care for your body and mind.
+Persistent pelvic pain can affect your mental health.
+It can cause stress, anxiety, depression, sleep problems, sexual problems and strained relationships.
+You can talk to a counsellor or psychologist about strategies to look after your mental health while managing your pain.

-When you are stressed, your body releases chemicals that are similar to the ones released when you feel pain.
-These chemicals can ‘turn up the volume’ on your pain and make it worse.
-Learning how to reduce and manage stress is an important part of managing persistent pain.
+When you’re stressed, your body releases chemicals that are similar to the ones released when you feel pain.
+These chemicals can ‘turn up the volume’ of your pain.
+Stress management is an important part of managing persistent pelvic pain.

-For more information, read the Jean Hailes Persistent pelvic pain and sleep fact sheet and visit the Sleep Health Foundation website.
+For more information, visit the Sleep Health Foundation website.

 Persistent pelvic pain can make you feel emotionally drained and withdrawn.
 It’s important to seek support from people close to you.
 It can be helpful to talk to your friends or family about your pain.
-Find ways to connect that work for you (e.g. a phone call).
+Find ways to connect that work for you, for example, a walk or phone call.

 If you have a partner, they might not understand what you’re going through.
 You can tell them about your pain, what causes it and what makes it better.
 If your pain is affecting your sex life, try to communicate openly with one another.
 A psychologist, sex therapist or relationship counsellor can help.